nero/nero.github.io/_posts/2018-02-11-getting-crda-regdb-working-on-alpine.md

 $COUNTRY=.. root:root 0660 */sbin/crda
 ```

+*Update*: Maximilian Betz [pointed out](https://pi3g.com/2018/08/06/wifi-channel-13-14-on-alpine-linux-aka-i-cant-connect-to-my-router-aka-crda-configuration/) that the position within `mdev.conf` is relevant, it belongs to the top.

 This was discussed previously [on alpine-devel](http://lists.alpinelinux.org/alpine-devel/5092.html).

 To register it with `udev`, create an udev rule as follows: